Wafaa-Gebrail/logistics/README.md

 The system consists of two main applications: a **User App** for creating and tracking delivery requests, and a **Driver App** for discovering, accepting, and completing nearby delivery requests.

-> **Note:** This repository contains documentation only.
-The source code is not publicly available because the application was developed as a client project.

 ## Features

 - **User Application**: